Danilo Dolci

 Anne Di Lillo

 Dolci’s portrait is a rustic texture of stone filled with the tools of rural farmers, referencing his frequent use of the Reverse Strike protest method.
-Necessary bridges, roads, and public buildings were built by thousands of volunteers despite corrupt government officials and the ever-present mafia, giving the impoverished people of Sicily a sense of purpose and power through construction.
+Necessary bridges, roads, and public buildings were built by thousands of volunteers despite corrupt government officials and the ever-present Mafia, giving the impoverished people of Sicily a sense of purpose and power through construction.

 Italy

-Selman Peace Post Italy Flag
+Italy Flag

 Capital